Do you know what the great majority of successful people have in common?

 I see far too many people who fill their Twitter feed with ambitions and passions all afternoon and contradictorily litter their social media with “I hate Mondays, or “It’s way too early for me to be up” before noon.

-As a life coach, it makes me cringe to hear someone say that the reason they don’t get things done in the morning is because they “aren’t a morning person.”
-It’s pretty amazing how a simple reframe of this statement can change your entire outlook and your make your productivity levels soar.
+As a life coach, it makes me cringe to hear someone say that the reason they don’t get things done in the morning is that they “aren’t a morning person.”
+It’s pretty amazing how a simple reframe of this statement can change your entire outlook and you make your productivity levels soar.

-Tell yourself that you ARE a morning person and like a wave with a magic wand, you start becoming one.
+Tell yourself that you ARE a morning person and as a wave with a magic wand, you start becoming one.
 It’s that simple.

 Make a commitment to yourself to avoid the snooze setting.
 That extra sleep in between snoozes is only making you more tired.